amandliu/swiftype-faceted-search-example/README.md

 1. Clone this repository.

 2. Open `index.html` in your browser to start exploring the example application.
-You are all set!

 ## Using the example application